Thursday, October 9, 2025

-Gold is currently fetching nearly $2,350 an ounce, up from around $1,850 just six months ago.
-Some critics of the federal government's fiscal policy say gold could soon go for twice or three times the current price as the U.S. debt and the debts of most other nations soar -- and fiat currencies become worth less.
+Gold is currently fetching around $4,000 an once -- up from $2,350 in summer 2024 and $1,850 at the beginning of last year.
+Some critics of the federal government's fiscal policy say gold could soon go for $5,000 an ounce as the U.S. debt, and the debts of most other nations, soars and fiat currencies become worth less.

 Gold has been found in western in rivers that flow from Colorado and Wyoming.
 Gold in the eastern part of Nebraska has been found in the glacial gold sources around the Nebraska-Missouri border, where it has been trapped, sliding and settling in the flatland.

 Nebraska isn't exactly California 1849, but experts say there's still gold to be found here, even in areas like Saline County.
-Nearly 130 years ago, believe it or not, there was a short-lived gold rush in the Dorchester area.
+In the 1890s, there was a short-lived gold rush in the Dorchester area, believe it or not.

 According to the publication, the primary source of speculation was a gravel pit near Milford, said to be "rich in gold dust."
 The pit had been used by Burlington Railway in the construction and upgrade of its rail system.